-NNVC-5.1 HOP intermediate
+NNVC-4.0 vs NNVC-5.1+HOP intermediate

 These early results are obtained using model of epoch 18 of the HOP training process in float.

+Additionally, performance of Stage II epoch 18 float model was accessed in combination with NnIntra tool being enabled.
+Inference results shown in Table 10.